SophGits/tryit/sandbox/Functions.md

 They differ in how _this_ is initialised.

 ###### 1. The method invocation pattern
 ✝.
-When a function is stored as a property of an object, it's called a method.
+When a function is stored as a property of an object, it's called a method.<br />
 ✡.
-When a method is involved, _this_ is bound to that object ☚. if the invocation expression contains `something.something` or `something["something"]` it is invoked as a method.
+When a method is involved, _this_ is bound to that object<br />
+☚. if the invocation expression contains `something.something` or `something["something"]` it is invoked as a method.

 ```javascript